ImineAmazigh/Titanic-Problem/README.md

 Feel free to explore and adapt this notebook for further analysis or different models!

-##Note
+## Note

-Some comments are not yet finished, but i'll complete them as soon as possible
+-Some comments are not yet finished, but i'll complete them as soon as possible

+- I'm working on web version, i think i'll use streamlit or javascript with API on it, stay tuned!